trevormcclellan/startup/README.md

 - Use a database to persist data across sessions
 - Use environment variables to keep sensitive information outside of code

+Simon Login:
+- Implement login/register functionality using express and MongoDB
+- Show different behavior based on if a user is logged in or not
+- Use cookies for authentication

 # Smart Scheduler
 ## Design